Xiaoming12345606/fastjs/README.md

 ![](https://img.shields.io/badge/support-vue3-success)
 ![](https://img.shields.io/badge/support-react-success)

+## Warning

+This repository is read-only before v2.0.0 publish.

 #### Description

 Fastjs is a powerful, fast and small JavaScript Frame.
 It is designed to be easy to use, and it is very easy to learn.
 Fastjs can use with many frame, like vue, react, angular.